rpotesmangra11/rpotesmangra11/README.md

 **Description:** Just Do it - Notes is a versatile and user-friendly note-taking application designed to help you stay organized and on top of your tasks.
 You can easily create, modify, and delete notes, making it perfect for everyday use.
 **Technologies:** React, JSX, Javascript, Vite, JSON server
 **Automation build in progress:** Mochawesome/Cypress Cloud(reporting), Cypress for test case execution, Jenkins CI/CD integration
-**Additional Info:** Please review repo README.md here for an outline of this entire project:
+**Additional Info:** Please review repo README here for an outline of this entire project:
 https://github.com/rpotesmangra11/note-react-app

 ### [Hangman - Reggaeton Edition](https://rpotesmangra11.github.io/hangman-js/)